rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1a-Summary (rstanarm).md

 ### Differences between species averages

-Here I'll explore the posterior distribution of the differences between each two species with descriptive statistics and histograms
+Here I'll explore the posterior distribution of the differences between each two individual fishes with descriptive statistics and histograms

 - The difference between the fish 1 and fish 2 averages is: